helge17/tuxguitar/doc/contribute.md

 Note: only the SWT variants are included in the official releases, JavaFX variants support is not guaranteed.

-Application is essentially developed in Java, however some *native modules* can also include parts developed in another language (e.g. C).
+Application is essentially developed in Java, however, some *native modules* can also include parts developed in another language (e.g. C).
 Application is built using Maven.
 For detailed build instructions please refer to [install.md](../INSTALL.md) file.

 For each {platform, ui framework} couple, one Maven project is defined in a `pom.xml` file.
 All Maven projects are located in [desktop/build-scripts](../desktop/build-scripts) folder.
 Each pom file defines all the successive build steps.